erinaurelie/Wallet/README.md

 Upon launch, the user is introduced to the application and presented with a main menu.
 Selecting an option from the menu—using a numbered list—will perform the respective task.
 Tasks
-1. Run the program by executing <kbd>python project.py</kbd>
+1. Run the program by executing <kbd>python Wallet.py</kbd>
 3. Install the required dependencies using pip <kbd>pip install -r requirements.txt</kbd>
-4. Test the program python script test_project.py with pytest by running <kbd>pytest test_project.py</kbd>
+4. Test the program python script test_project.py with pytest by running <kbd>pytest test_Wallet.py</kbd>
 5. Note: For the option 5.
 Send expense report to email "from confidential import password " is a module where the password of the email used is stored to be able to use this option you have to replace it with yours.
-You also have to use/create your own email that is gonna be used to send email.
+You also have to use/create your email that is gonna be used to send email.
 When running this code you are gonna face an ImportError if these conditions aren't being met but you can use the program by commenting that line     out.
 All the other options will be available to you except option 5.
 6. Please do not forget to save expenses after every change e.g. after deleting an expense or adding an expense.
 This helps with making sure the CSV file is up-to-date.
 7. Clone the repository: git clone https://github.com/ErinAurelie/Wallet.git